JASchilz/RoverMUD/README.md

 Though the basic functions of a MUD are functional, I would consider the code 'unstable' until the items in the 'immediate to-do' have been completed.
 Any fork made at this point will not be compatible architecturally with the first release version.

+The code is currently messy following a merge of character and mob in simple_universe.

 ### What Works

 * Scheduling